forficate/httpredirector/README.md

 * Force HTTP -> HTTPS redirection
 * Force `www` hostnames
+* Hostname whitelisting to prevent 3rd parties using you as a redirect service

 ## What problem does it solve?

 * You are running a HTTP service that is not reversed proxied by APACHE or NGINX and you want a generic way to force HTTPS redirection
 * You want to force all users to use the `www` carnical host name
+* You are already deploying Docker containers

 ## Why use this project
 * It's packaged as an extreamly small Docker image making it portable and easy to deploy at only 1.8MB in size.